rsksmart/rif-marketplace-dev/README.md

 sh forward.sh
 ```

 Alternatively, you can start a mining local blockchain with the command `npm run ganache-cli:mining`.
 It will mine a block every 15 seconds.
+You can change the blocktime in the `package.json` script.

 # Troubleshooting
 ### RNS manager missmatch between networks